vasileiouevros/Netflix-Big-Data-Analysis/Readme.md

 4. Run the notebook or Python script from top to bottom

 ---
+## Challenges and Limitations

+The main challenges in this project were related to data quality and structure, including missing values, inconsistent formatting (particularly in duration and date fields), and multi-valued attributes such as genres and countries.
+These issues required explicit cleaning, normalization, and careful schema design to ensure reliable analysis.

+In addition, the dataset is static and metadata-only, which limited the use of streaming analytics and behavioral modeling.
+As a result, the project adopted a batch-processing approach using MongoDB aggregation pipelines, which was better aligned with the characteristics of the data.

 ## Output
 The project generates visualizations such as: